abdulhaseebriaz/EEG-Signal-Filtering-and-Real-Time-Visualization/README.md

 # EEG-Signal-Filtering-and-Real-Time-Visualization
-MATLAB project for EEG signal preprocessing and real-time visualization.
-Raw EEG data from CSV files is filtered using low-pass, high-pass, and notch filters to remove noise, DC drift, and power-line interference.
-A sliding window approach simulates live EEG monitoring, producing cleaner signals and smooth real-time plots.
+This project focuses on preprocessing EEG signals using MATLAB to clean and visualize brainwave data collected during mental arithmetic tasks.
+The process includes:
+1. Loading EEG signals from CSV files.
+2. Applying digital filters (low-pass, high-pass, notch) to remove noise and artifacts.
+3. Simulating real-time EEG data visualization using sliding window plots.
+The outcome is a cleaner EEG signal, free of high-frequency noise, DC drifts, and power line interference, along with a smooth real-time simulation mimicking a live system.